xreef/MultiFTPServer/README.md

 See the `examples/` folder for ready-to-use sketches for many platforms (ESP32, ESP8266, RP2040, STM32, Wio Terminal, Arduino).
 Adapt SSID, credentials and SD pins as needed.

 ## 📝 Changelog (excerpt)
-- 2025-10-13 2.2.0 — Improvements: ensure file pointers start on read, increased passive data connection wait time, improved FFat directory create/remove, configurable free-space check before uploads, optional FTP debug (disabled by default)
+- 2025-10-13 2.2.0 — Improve file-open handling (ensure reads start at file beginning), increase passive data connection wait time, add robust FFat dir create/remove (fallback to /ffat and POSIX), add configurable minimum free-space check before uploads, make FTP debug optional (disabled by default)
 - 2025-10-16 Fix: Do not force FILE_WRITE mapping for read operations on some SD implementations — prevents files opened for download (RETR) from being positioned at EOF (fix #84)
 - 2025-02-11 2.1.11 Management of relative and absolute path in command prompt (./ ../ /)
 - 2025-01-28 2.1.11 Fix REST and add ALLO, and STAT commands